ooni/spec/oonib.md

 machine.

-This can happen, for example, if the machine does not have two network interfaces with two differnet IP addresses.
+This can happen, for example, if the machine does not have two network interfaces with two different IP addresses.
 In this case the HTTP Return JSON Headers test helper cannot run at the same time as the TCP echo test helper (both bind to port 80).

 Some communication with the collector is required.
-This is the case of the two way traceroute test, where a multiport multiprotocol traceroute must also be performed from the backend to the probe.
+This is the case of the two way traceroute test, where a multi-port multi-protocol traceroute must also be performed from the backend to the probe.

 Test helpers are two kinds: